projectcalico/calico/getting-started/kubernetes/microk8s.md

 ### Value

-MicroK8s is a small, fast implementation of Kubernetes.
+MicroK8s is a lightweight upstream Kubernetes distribution package to run as an immutable container.

 Use this quickstart to quickly and easily try {{site.prodname}} features with MicroK8s.